tim-roberts1/tva/website/docs/development/getting-started/usage.md

 ## Typescript

-TVA is built using Typescript so we will include type definitions in the `headless-styles` package for any project that may require them.
+Pluralsight Design is built using Typescript so we will include type definitions in the `headless-styles` package for any project that may require them.

 ## Versioned Documentation

-This documentation always reflects the latest stable version of TVA.
+This documentation always reflects the latest stable version of Pluralsight Design.
 You can find older versions of the documentation in the dropdown located at the top right corner of the page next to the search bar and theme toggle.
 Additionally, we release our **next** version documentation which has the :construction: emoji next to it.